Sarooz71/Lama-demo/README.md

 # Lama-demo
-This is my first git peository
+This is my first git peository.
+Author-Saroj lama